nikmaniatis/webScraping/README.md

 # webScraping
-General notes and scripts for web scraping
+General notes and scripts for web data scraping